 It’s a huge money-saver not having to account for the cost of flights!

 Usually, the cost of flights on a trip around the world would total well into the thousands of dollars!

 We instead put this nonexistent flight budget towards the cruises, which can often be priced about the same (often less!) than flights going along the same routes.
 Yet the cruises offer so much more value since they cover meals, accommodation, and so many luxury amenities all while stopping along into the fascinating destinations you get to explore while traveling from one part of the world to the next.

 An added bonus was going the entire year of traveling without having to deal with airport security, baggage fees, shrinking seat space, rude passengers, airplane food, and flight delays, among the many other hassles that come with air travel.

 Those overland costs are nice and it’s great not having any flight expenses.
 But what about the cost of the cheap world cruise segments that are so critical to this voyage around the world?

 Those were quite large expenses.
-In fact, these repositioning cruises were all the most expensive cruises we’ve ever taken!
+In fact, these repositioning cruises were all the most expensive cruises we’ve ever taken in our lives!
 We often cruise across the Atlantic for about $500 or so, per person.
 But these fancy cruises that we pieced together were nowhere near those rates.

 Our cruising expenses were a greater cost than we had initially anticipated, as rates fluctuate.
 Yet, we’re still content with the overall cost.
 So what did our world cruise segments cost?

 After adding in all port charges, taxes, fees and even adding in gratuities (tips to wait staff and cabin stewards), the grand total of our cruise segments came out to $81 per person, per day.
-These cruise days averaged much higher than our overland travels, which helped to balance out our total daily costs, as we’ll get into next.
+These cruise days averaged much higher than our overland travels ($55 per person, per day), which helps to bring down our entire trip cost average as we’ll get into in a bit.